jindeok/XAI_captum/README.md

 # XAI pytorch framework implementation with captum
-XAI framework with captum(https://captum.ai/): model interpretation with pytorch example codes containing CIFAR-10 downloaded from online, which can be replaced.
+XAI framework with captum(https://captum.ai/): model interpretation with pytorch example codes containing CIFAR-10 downloaded from online, which can be replaced by other XAI method.